eonarheim/eonarheim.github.io/docs/sound.md

 ## Constructor
-<pre>new(path : string, volume? : number)</pre>
+<pre>new(...paths : string[])</pre>
 --------------

-The Sound constructor takes a path to an audio file, and optionally a volume between 0-1.
-If no volume is specified the default volume is 1.
+The Sound constructor takes a list of paths and will load the appropriate audio for the browser, with file paths on the left taking preference.
+If your browser does not support any of the file types, Excalibur will attempt to load the first audio file.

 ## Methods
 <pre>sound.setVolume(volume : number)</pre>